The Line of Beauty

 Winner of the Man Booker Prize, The Line of Beauty is a classic novel about class, politics and sexuality in Margaret Thatcher’s 1980s Britain.

 The Line of Beauty is Alan Hollinghurst’s Man Booker Prize-winning masterpiece.
-It is a novel that defines a decade, exploring with peerless style a young man’s collision with his own desires, and with a world he can never truly belong to.
+It is a novel that defines a decade, exploring a young man’s collision with his own desires, and with a world he can never truly belong to.

 Additional information